wp-plugins/music-store/readme.txt

 = Q: Why the song don't displays on music store? =

-A: If you want to sale a song as a single, it is required to check the "Sale as a single" checkbox in the song data form.
+A: If you want to sale a song as a single, it is required to check the "Sell as a single" checkbox in the song data form.

 = Q: Why the audio file is played partially? =